pullashradha/CalendarMapping/src/CalendarMapping/README.md

 The program should... | Example Input | Example Output
 ----- | ----- | -----
 Have CRUD functionality for a user account | --- | ---
-Log in new user automatically upon registration | --- | ---
-Allow SiteBoss to delete any account | --- | ---
+Prevent users from registering an account with an already in use username &/or email | --- | --- Log in new user automatically upon registration | --- | --- Allow SiteBoss to delete any account | --- | ---
 Have authentication capabilities to allow users to access personal accounts | --- | ---